-Beef stew is my usual go-to once the forecast points to cold and damp, but every now and then, I like to try something new.
-I’d never made pork stew but when I spied a lovely package of cubed pork shoulder in the supermarket, I had to give it a try.
-This stew is hearty and filling but doesn’t feel as heavy as beef stew.
-White or yellow rice works really well with this, although it can definitely stand on its own with a nice slice of crusty bread.
+Beef stew is my usual go-to once the forecast leans toward cold and damp, but every now and then I get a taste for something a little different.
+Roaming around the supermarket one day, I discovered a lovely package of cubed pork shoulder in the supermarket and figured I’d give it a try… and all I can say is: YUM.
+This stew is hearty and filling but doesn’t feel quite as heavy as beef stew.
+White or yellow rice works really well with this, although it can definitely stand on its own with a big piece of crusty bread.

 INGREDIENTS